eastgenomics/ansible-run-monitoring/README.md

 - Each runs need to fulfill two main criterias:
   - 002 project of run created on DNANexus
   - Run folder exist in `staging52`
-- To qualify for automated deletion, runs need to have Jira status of `ALL SAMPLES RELEASED` & assay options in `ANSIBLE_JIRA_ARRAY`
+- To qualify for automated deletion, runs need to have Jira status of `ALL SAMPLES RELEASED` & assay options in `ANSIBLE_JIRA_ASSAY`
 - Compile all runs which meet both criteria
 - Send an email to EBH helpdesk